 The amount of fabric needed for a pair of trousers depends on various factors, such as the desired size, the pattern and the width of the fabric.
-As a rule, about 1.65 to 2.2 yards of fabric are needed for a simple pair of trousers without lining.
+As a rule, about 1.5 to 2 metres of fabric are needed for a simple pair of trousers without lining.
 However, it is advisable to check the pattern and plan a small reserve if necessary to allow for wastage and individual adjustments.

-How many meters is 1 kg of fabric?
+How many metres is 1 kg of fabric?

-The weight of a fabric is usually expressed in grams per square meter (g/m²), not in kilograms per meter.
-The number of meters in a kilogram of fabric therefore depends on the density or weight of the fabric per square meter.
-For example, 1 kg of a fabric with a density of 200 g/m² corresponds to a length of 5 meters.
+The weight of a fabric is usually expressed in grams per square metre (g/m²), not in kilograms per metre.
+The number of metres in a kilogram of fabric therefore depends on the density or weight of the fabric per square metre.
+For example, 1 kg of a fabric with a density of 200 g/m² corresponds to a length of 5 metres.
 If the fabric density is higher, the length for 1 kg of fabric will be correspondingly shorter, and vice versa for lower density.

 What fabric do I need for my project?